-Well firstly, many of the newest smart device manufacturers are increasingly building Alexa compatibility into their bulbs, locks, and thermostats out of the box, meaning with Alexa and one (or several) Echo devices set up in your home, you’re simply an unboxing away from having a voice-controlled smart home system.
+Well firstly, many of the newest smart device manufacturers are increasingly building Alexa compatibility into their bulbs, locks, and thermostats out of the box, meaning with Alexa and one (or several) Echo devices set up in your home, you’re simply an unboxing away from having a voice-controlled system of Alexa smart home devices.

 On top of this, many of the best existing smart devices are almost certain to be compatible with Alexa either through subsequent firmware updates, utilizing a service such as IFTTT or interfacing through a third-party smart device.

-Put simply, Alexa and the Echo devices are compatible with a lot of connected devices and gear in your smart home ecosystem.
+Put simply, Echo and Amazon’s flagship Alexa smart home devices are compatible with a lot of connected devices and gear in your smart home ecosystem.

 From ordering take-out to dialing a ride with Uber, answering your deepest (or most shallow) of questions, or just playing music, the Amazon Echo is the flagship Alexa device which also connects to your smart home and lets you make interconnected home magic happen using your voice.

-Updated in a beautifully stylish and compact form, Alexa’s had a makeover in the latest iteration of the Echo and she looks amazing.
+Updated in a beautifully stylish and compact form, Alexa’s had a makeover in the latest iteration of the Echo smart home devices and she looks amazing.
 All of the functionality of the previous Echo in a smaller shell allows the new Echo to deliver all of the benefits of the older models with even less space requirements and a variety of awesome color finishes.

 Behind it all, Alexa is the voice-controlled system behind Amazon’s suite of smart assistants.
 Having the ability to speak your command or ask a question and have a device respond is pretty awesome and this is what Alexa aims to accomplish for a wide range of jobs such as reading you the latest headlines, playing your favorite music, controlling your home lighting and even turning on your smart coffee maker.